Latitudeda/PhotoCAD_Docs/docs/en/WaveguideRouting/routing_way.rst

 1. ``waypoints``
 2. ``waylines``

-``Waypoints`` and ``Waylines`` are used as parameters in the routing method to aid in waveguide alignment and avoidance, however, they cannot be used at the same time；
+``waypoints`` and ``waylines`` are used as parameters in the routing method to aid in waveguide alignment and avoidance, however, they cannot be used at the same time；

-``Waypoints`` can set the turning angle, ``Waylines`` can be more concise to do 90 degrees of turning.
+``waypoints`` can set the turning angle, ``waylines`` can be more concise to do 90 degrees of turning.

 Here's a comparison of the two options